napari/napari/README.md

 ## mission, values, and roadmap

-For more information about our plans for `napari` you can read our [mission and values statement](https://napari.org/docs/dev/developers/MISSION_AND_VALUES.html), which includes more details on our vision for supporting a plugin ecosystem around napari.
-We also have a [roadmap](https://napari.org/docs/dev/developers/ROADMAP_0_3.html) that captures current development priorities within the project.
+For more information about our plans for `napari` you can read our [mission and values statement](https://napari.org/docs/dev/developers/mission_and_values.html), which includes more details on our vision for supporting a plugin ecosystem around napari.
+You can see details of [the project roadmap here](https://napari.org/roadmaps/index.html).

 ## contributing

 Contributions are encouraged!
-Please read our [contributing guide](https://napari.org/docs/dev/developers/CONTRIBUTING.html) to get started.
+Please read our [contributing guide](https://napari.org/docs/dev/developers/contributing.html) to get started.
 Given that we're in an early stage, you may want to reach out on our [Github Issues](https://github.com/napari/napari/issues) before jumping in.

 ## code of conduct

-`napari` has a [Code of Conduct](https://napari.org/docs/dev/developers/CODE_OF_CONDUCT.html) that should be honored by everyone who participates in the `napari` community.
+`napari` has a [Code of Conduct](https://napari.org/docs/dev/developers/code_of_conduct.html) that should be honored by everyone who participates in the `napari` community.

 ## governance

-You can learn more about how the `napari` project is organized and managed from our [governance model](https://napari.org/docs/dev/developers/GOVERNANCE.html), which includes information about, and ways to contact, the [@napari/steering-council](https://github.com/orgs/napari/teams/steering-council) and [@napari/core-devs](https://github.com/orgs/napari/teams/core-devs).
+You can learn more about how the `napari` project is organized and managed from our [governance model](https://napari.org/docs/dev/developers/governance.html), which includes information about, and ways to contact, the [@napari/steering-council](https://github.com/orgs/napari/teams/steering-council) and [@napari/core-devs](https://github.com/orgs/napari/teams/core-devs).

 ## citing napari